It’s time to go dairy free

 Calves lie close to each other in their resting area on a concrete floor scattered with wood chips, at a dairy farm located in Chile / Source

-The dairy and veal connection
+The dairy industry and veal

 A calf chained to a veal crate throughout the winter / Source

-An industry built from the lives of babies
+Built upon the lives of babies

 Veal crates and group pens